Kasowitz Achieves Major Pro Bono Victory for Historic Bronx Church and for Affordable City Housing

 “Kasowitz Benson Torres is extremely gratified to have had the opportunity to help save First Union Baptist Church in a win-win resolution that will return the Church to a sound financial footing and also provide housing to 45 low-income New York families,” said David J. Abrams, partner at Kasowitz and Chair of the firm’s Pro Bono Committee.

-The Kasowitz team representing First Union Baptist Church was led by David J. Abrams, partner and Chair of the firm’s Pro Bono Committee, and included associate Andrew Elkin as well as special counsels David Szeker and Sara Saylor Ho, who handled the real estate closing and development transactions.
+The Kasowitz team representing First Union Baptist Church was led by David J. Abrams, partner and Chair of the firm’s Pro Bono Committee, and included associate Andrew Elkin as well as special counsel David Szeker, who handled the real estate closing and development transactions.
 The Legal Aid Society, represented by Susan H. Chase of the Legal Aid Community Development Project, served as co-counsel to the Church.

 News about the settlement